 “The wound is the place where the Light enters you.”

-Gua sha i involves scraping the skin with a massage tool, often made of jade or bison bone, to break up scar tissue.
+Gua sha involves scraping the skin with a massage tool, often made of jade or bison bone, to break up scar tissue.
 This produces soft tissue mobilization and improves circulation.
 This Traditional Chinese Medicine technique addresses issues like chronic pain and accumulated scar tissue which often results from soft tissue injuries.
 Other more vigorous forms of this therapy, such as Graston Technique, also address scar tissue and shortened fascia through similar mechanisms of action.

-The long strokes used in Gua Sha stimulate microcirculation of the soft tissue, which increases blood flow.
+The long strokes used in Gua Sha stimulate microcirculation in the soft tissue.
+This increases blood flow.
 Gua sha is intended to address stagnant energy, called chi, in the body.
-This is more often described in the West as inflammation which is the underlying cause of several conditions associated with chronic pain.
-Rubbing the skin’s surface is thought to help break up this energy, reduce inflammation, and promote healing.
+Western Medicine more often describes this as inflammation which is the underlying cause of several conditions associated with chronic pain.
+Rubbing the skin’s surface helps break up this energy, reduce stagnant inflammation, and promote healing.

-Gua sha is generally performed on the back, buttocks, neck, arms, and legs.
-A gentle version of it is even used on the face as a facial technique.
+Practitioners generally use Gua sha on the back, buttocks, neck, arms, and legs.
+A gentle version also exists which is used on the face as a facial technique.
 Dr. Smith begins with mild pressure, and gradually increases intensity to determine how much force you can handle.

-Dr. Smith believes that addressing an issue through as many different approaches as possible is the best approach.
+Dr. Smith believes that addressing an issue through as many different avenues as possible is the best approach.
 He rarely uses Gua Sha as a stand-alone method, but he incorporates it as part of an overall treatment plan.
-It often works well in combination with deep tissue massage, myofascial release and chiropractic adjustments.
+It often works well in combination with deep tissue massage, active release technique and chiropractic adjustments.

 Sports injuries and surgical scars respond especially well to muscle scraping.
 Dr. Smith often pre-treats the area of complaint with a Dolphin Neurostim unit before beginning a Gua Sha treatment to begin separating the distinct layers of fascial from the muscle tissue that are now gummed together at the site of the scar.
 One very common surgical scar that responds quite well to this type of treatment is that resulting from a C-Section delivery.

 There are some side effects associated with this type of instrument assisted soft tissue mobilization.
-Your skin may be red following a treatment, but it will fade shortly.
+Your skin may be red and even tender following a treatment, but it will fade shortly.
 The application of arnica topically often helps to calm the area.
 Those on blood thinners may experience bruising and should inform Dr. Smith of the use of such medications before a treatment.
 Also, don’t forget that many natural anti-inflammatories have similar effects to NSAIDs on the body .
 The same is true for some vitamins, such as E.